No Dakota Access Pipeline

 Hundreds of original nations and millions of other people have joined the Standing Rock Sioux tribe's historical resistance to the pipeline — resistance to sacred-site desecration, water and climate pollution, and colonial oppression.

-The Center for Biological Diversity and our more than 1 million supporters are committed to doing everything in our power to stand — and act — in solidarity with the Standing Rock Sioux and stop the Dakota Access pipeline.
+The Center for Biological Diversity and our supporters are committed to doing everything in our power to stand — and act — in solidarity with the Standing Rock Sioux and stop the Dakota Access pipeline once and for all, with no chance of resurrection.